apache/activemq-artemis/docs/user-manual/en/management.md

 > **Note:**
 >
 > Remote connections using the default JVM Agent not enabled by default as
-> Artemis exposes the mBean Server via its own configuration.
+> Artemis exposes the MBean Server via its own configuration.
 This is so
 > Artemis can leverage the JAAS authentication layer via JMX.
 If you want to
 > expose this then you will need to disable both the connector and the
 > authorisation by removing them from the `management.xml` configuration.